Doctor insights on:

 Yes, but doubt: That the new nail would be causing the pain. ...Read more

 Here is an: excellent and detailed description: http://www.aafp.org/afp/2002/0615/p2547.htmlGet a more detailed answer ›

 I had an ingrown toenail removed great toe.
 7 days post op left side of toe is red, shiny, v painful.
 I'm assuming infection w/abscess..
 Treatment ?

 - Talk to a doctor live online for free

 - Ask a doctor a question free online

 - Care after ingrown toenail removal

-- Ingrown toenail removal kit
+- Ingrown toenail removal pain after

-- After ingrown toenail surgery
+- Infected ingrown toenail surgery